trigger-corp/Forge-Documentation/source/modules/native/native_build_steps.rst

         }
     ]

-This consists of an array of tasks to perform before the build is completed, the types of task that can be performed and the parameters that need to be passed to each task varies by platform and is described below.
+This consists of an array of tasks to perform before the build is completed.

+The types of task that can be performed and the parameters that need to be passed to each task varies by platform and is described below.

 Android
 -------